WigglyTroutSoftware/SecurityHub_Vitrine/doc/interpreter.md

 # What is an interpreter?

 Security Hub Interpreter is the plug-in which enable a user to use a specific language/data-processing-backend.
-For example to use python code in Zeppelin, you need `python` interpreter.
+For example to use python code in Security Hub, you need `python` interpreter.

 When you click on the `+Create `button in the interpreter page the interpreter drop-down list box will present all the available interpreters on your server.